Client Education Library

 Medication details

-Just like their owners, every dog experiences an occasional itch on their skin.
-In some cases, however, that itching moves beyond the occasional itch, turning into a recurring issue.
-Chronic itching can have a number of different causes, the most common of which is allergic skin disease.
+Like their owners, every dog experiences the occasional itchy skin.
+In some cases, though, that occasional itch becomes a recurring issue.
+Chronic itching can have several causes, the most common being allergic skin disease.

 Canine allergies can be challenging to manage.
-Veterinarians and pet owners often turn to a wide variety of dog allergy medicines in an effort to provide relief, including antihistamines such as Zyrtec.
+Vets and pet owners often turn to a dog allergy medicines for relief, including antihistamines like Zyrtec.
+But is it safe dogs?

 What is Zyrtec?